pecard/tabuleia/README.md

 ## What is tabulEIA?

-TabulEIA provide species list tables for a region of interest compiling data from different sources.
+TabulEIA provide species list tables for a region of interest by merging data from different sources pre-compiled to the 10 km UTM grid cells.
-- Field Data
+- Field inventories
 - Atlases
 - Flora-on database
 - eBird
 - iNaturalist (research grade)
-- Natura 2000
+- Natura 2000 report

+Data compiled at the 10 km UTM grid will be  The Provided region of interest will be
 ## Installation

 You can install the released version of tabulEIA from